-- (a) This Agreement will operate on and from 21 February 2006 and continue in force for a period of three years. - (b) This Agreement may be changed by agreement between the parties and upon application to the Commission.
+- (a) This Agreement will operate on and from the date of registration and continue in force for a period of three years. - (b) This Agreement may be changed by agreement between the parties and upon application to the Commission. - (c) In the event that the NSW SaCS Award or its future equivalent, offers improved or increased wages or conditions compared with this EBA, then the Award shall prevail.